 Hazardous products are products that pose threats to human health or the environment during use or disposal.
 At Jaroslawicz & Jaros, we are experts at handling cases that involve hazardous products.
 We are well-informed about all types of products that can result in personal injuries and knowledgeable about what constitutes a liability.
-Our highly skilled attorneys have an excellent track record of fighting vigorously for our clients’ rights and winning them just compensation.

-Categories Of Hazardous Products
+Categories Of Hazardous Products:

-An enormous number of consumer products are hazardous, provided that they are properly used or applied.
+An enormous number of consumer products are not hazardous, provided that they are properly used or applied.
 These include:

 - Household cleaners such as drain and oven cleaners, tub and tile cleaners, ammonia and bleach